garrandall/popular-music-data/tracks/want-u-back-cher-lloyd.md

 Want, want you, want you back (Uh!)
 (I want you back)

-Ooh-ooh-ooh, la la la la la
+Ohohoohla la la la la
 I want you back, I want you back
 Want, want you, want you back (Yeah, yeah, uh!)
-Ooh-ooh-ooh, uh
+Ohohoohuh
 I want you back, I want you back
 Want, want you, want you back (Uh!)
 Does that sound like a helicopter?
 Brrr